- 1 Here Is Why You Need Strong Powerful Legs

 And I’m not talking regarding lying leg curls here.
 I’m talking regarding squats and dead-lifts and also the different versions of each.
 But rowing machine, leg press machine, and spin bike are great option for getting strong powerful legs.

-Below are the most important reasons you must be training your legs if you aren’t already.
+Below are the most important reasons you must be training your legs if you aren’t already to get powerful legs.

 1. Boosts Metabolism